smapiot/piral/src/packages/piral-oidc/README.md

 ### `getAccessToken()`

-Gets the currently authenticated user's token or `undefined` if no user is authenticated.
+Gets a promise for the currently authenticated user's token or `undefined` if no user is authenticated.

+### `getProfile()`

+Gets a promise for the currently authenticated user's open id claims.
+Rejects if the user is expired or not authenticated.

 ## Usage